 Mike Sanders / 1 year ago

-While the AMD Ryzen 5800X3D was an absolutely incredible gaming processor (and still is!), there was one particular factor in its design that was met with more than little disappointment from a certain portion of the PC community.
+While the AMD Ryzen 5800X3D was an absolutely incredible gaming processor (and still is!), there was one particular factor in its design that was met with more than a little disappointment from a certain portion of the PC community.
 Namely, it wasn’t capable of being overclocked.
 Which, by proxy, meant that it couldn’t really be pushed to its absolute performance limit.

 With this in mind, therefore, with the upcoming release of the Ryzen 7000 X3D platform people were clearly curious to know whether these CPUs would be capable of overclocking.
-Well, following report via TechPowerUp, we have our answer and it is yes.
+Well, following a report via TechPowerUp, we have our answer and it is yes.
 Well, for the 7950X3D and 7800X3D at least!

 Yep, according to the official AMD specifications page, it has been categorically confirmed that both the 7950X3D and 7800X3D will have their overclocking capabilities unlocked out of the box meaning that once these are released (around mid to end-February) we could have two brand new champions in terms of record-setting performance.

 With that being said, however, it doesn’t seem that this is going to come without some still unanswered questions.

 Both specifications seem to suggest that throttling will occur on both the 7950X3D/7800X3D once a temperature of 89C is reached.
 Now, while this is significantly toaster than the generic user should ever see with some kind of moderately decent CPU cooling solution, this kind of heat is easily achievable in even moderate overclocking conditions at 100% load.
 Given that most Ryzen processors do not even consider throttling until around 95C, 89C isn’t, at least in theory, going to be particularly helpful.